 Snake has been ageing rapidly, due to being a clone, and is now an old man, which makes for an interesting take on the traditional hero persona.
 Instead of your usual battle-hardened muscle-head, you have to deal with an elderly, disillusioned, often bitter man whose only real prospect in life is impending decrepitude and death.
 This only has minimal impact on the gameplay, as Snake’s bodysuit also compensates for his physical deterioration (he still gets back pains though), but it does impact the storyline, especially when he inevitably bumps into Meryl again (and I still can’t quite believe that they decided to end her character arc as they did).
 EVA also resurfaces, and it’s disconcerting to see her son looking the same age as her.
 Although I have to take exception to the fact that, at 78, she’s still rockin’ that damn cleavage…Was there really no way to tastefully depict a woman of her age?
 Also, her introduction, verbatim: “Call me Mama…*dramatic pause* Big Mama”.
 I’m sorry, I just can’t.
-Yes, the MGS series is notorious for mixing up the serious and the silly, but this is an example where it doesn’t always work.
+Yes, the MGS series is notorious for mixing up the serious and the silly, but this is an example where it doesn’t work.